Gap Year Unpaid Opportunities

 The Volunteer Teaching Corps recruits graduates from top colleges and universities.
 These dedicated women and men come to Chicago to serve for two years as teachers in underserved urban schools.
 Corps members live together and receive room, board, medical insurance, transportation, and a modest monthly stipend ($150 per month) for personal expenses.
 The savings created by this simple lifestyle provide scholarships for children in need.

-This is a one year program at Phillips Andover Academy (boarding school) in Andover, Massachusetts, providing the recent graduate with an introduction to teaching at the high school level.
+The Andover Teaching Fellowship is a one year program at Phillips Andover Academy (boarding school) in Andover, Massachusetts, providing the recent graduate with an introduction to teaching at the high school level.
 Students come from all 50 states and foreign countries.
 A mentor supports each teaching fellow in class preparation and helps evaluate their success.
 A stipend, medical insurance, housing and meals are provided.
 The application deadline for this program is March 1.

 Environmental

-This is a ten month teaching internship in National parks working with elementary students, combining ecology and nature awareness with visual arts, music, theater, verbal expression, integrating multi-cultural studies, environmental problems, and student action using computers for learning and communicating.
+Cuyahoga Valley Environmental Education Center is a ten month teaching internship in National parks working with elementary students, combining ecology and nature awareness with visual arts, music, theater, verbal expression, integrating multi-cultural studies, environmental problems, and student action using computers for learning and communicating.
 Stipend, housing and meals are provided.
 The application deadline is April 1-5.

-SCA is the nation's largest and oldest provider of national community service opportunities in the conservation field, securing positions for students and adults.
+Student Conservation Association (SCA) is the nation's largest and oldest provider of national community service opportunities in the conservation field, securing positions for students and adults.
 Volunteers interested in preserving the environment are sought after for programs maintaining our public lands and natural resources.
 Stipend may be provided.

-A residential leadership-training program for young adults that integrates urban organic farming, social justice work and progressive Jewish living and learning.
+Urban Adamah is a residential leadership-training program for young adults that integrates urban organic farming, social justice work and progressive Jewish living and learning.
 Fellows will operate an organic farm and educational center in Berkeley, CA, while interning with community-based social justice organizations addressing issues at the intersection of poverty, food security and environmental stewardship.
 The Urban Adamah curriculum is designed to equip fellows with the tools to become agents of positive change in their own lives and in their communities.
 Twelve Urban Adamah fellows will be selected to participate in the inaugural three-month pilot program starting in June, 2011.

 Faith Based

 If you are 21 or older, passionate about working on social justice issues in an urban environment, interested in doing this work from a uniquely Jewish perspective, excited about living and working with people from different backgrounds, this is a position for you.
-You will receive a stipend from your placement agency, which you will use to pay rent, purchase food and take care of your personal living expenses.
+At AVODAH, you will receive a stipend from your placement agency, which you will use to pay rent, purchase food and take care of your personal living expenses.
 Upon completion of the program, you will receive a $1,000 exit stipend, and, if you qualify, a voucher from AmeriCorps for $4,725.
 You can use the voucher to pay off student loans, or you can apply it to tuition payments at any accredited school of higher education.
 You will live in a house with other participants, where your rent payments will be subsidized by AVODAH.

 The Christian Appalachian Project's mission is to “help people help themselves: through education, economic opportunity, employment and a sense of Christian community.
 Every volunteer is strongly encouraged to do Project Hours, i.e., involvement with church ministries, town community activities, involvement with CAP programs, Hospice Care, Big Brothers/Big Sisters, Adult Literacy Tutoring, etc. Project hours are service hours above and beyond your regular forty hours of service and house responsibilities.

-Individuals of any age over 21, any background, nationality, sexual orientation, or Christian denomination who are interested in committing to a year of service are encouraged to participate in the Lutheran Service Corps program.
+Individuals of any age over 21, any background, nationality, sexual orientation, or Christian denomination who are interested in committing to a year of service are encouraged to participate in the Lutheran Volunteer Corps program.
 Many volunteers are recent college graduates transitioning form college life, and a year of volunteer service provides an excellent opportunity to gain practical experience while preparing to enter the workforce or return to graduate school.
 Volunteers function as non-paid employees of the agency.
 Duties vary greatly depending on which agency you work for, but most of the placements involve direct service to clients.
 You may teach adult learners to read, provide support services to AIDS clients, facilitate skill-building activities for youth or provide helpful services to seniors.
 Volunteers live together in an intentional Christian community at the Hillstrom House, located in the historical Florence section of northeast Omaha, a neighborhood diverse in income and race.

-A volunteer program utilizing ocean-going vessels to bring physical and spiritual healing to the poor and needy in port cities.
+Mercy Ships is a volunteer program utilizing ocean-going vessels to bring physical and spiritual healing to the poor and needy in port cities.

-Two week to one year or longer programs offering domestic and international opportunities for graduates considering faith-based volunteer missionary service.
+Volunteer Ministries/ United Church of Christ is a two week to one year or longer program offering domestic and international opportunities for graduates considering faith-based volunteer missionary service.
 Volunteers can serve in many capacities including emergency shelter facilities, outdoor ministry programs, habitat programs, women's advocacy, organic farming and health advocacy.

-A one year Christian volunteer program in the Washington, DC, area working for service or advocacy agencies, providing aid to the homeless, poor, elderly, and runaway youths supported by the local church, the Westmoreland Congregational Church of Christ.
+Westmoreland Volunteer Corps is a one year Christian volunteer program in the Washington, DC, area working for service or advocacy agencies, providing aid to the homeless, poor, elderly, and runaway youths supported by the local church, the Westmoreland Congregational Church of Christ.
 Housing, health insurance, food allowance, and personal expense stipends provided.
 The deadline is March 15.

 Disclaimer